 In closing, I suggest that his designs focus more on elevating reality than reflecting it.
 "Oh, my God.
 Yes," he enthuses.
 "Appearance is so important!
 Sharing your appearance can be fun, and it can be the best tonic for you and the people around you.
 It's not only for yourself, because you can really improve people's mood with your appearance.
 You can make people happy," he laughs modestly.
 "And is there any greater thing that we can do than make people happy?"

-A La Table d'Antoine is a relaxed petite French restaurant, known for their wonderful fresh fare.
+Now closed, A La Table d'Antoine was Stephen's favorite, a relaxed petite French restaurant, known for their wonderful fresh fare.
 The town has a nice balance between being a popular destination and rural French life.
 A La Table d’Antoine

 DISCLAIMER: We endeavor always to credit the correct source of every image we use.
 If you think a credit may be incorrect, please contact us at oysteo.com